-This part of the eTA Canada form is meant to make an assessment regarding the desirability of allowing the travelers entry into Canada with regards to safety and law enforcement.
-Only if all of the four questions below can be answered with ‘No’, is it possible to apply for an eTA and travel into Canada without a visa.
-Do you need to answer one or several questions with ‘Yes’?
-Then you might still be able to travel to Canada by submitting a visa application at the Canadian consulate.
-In most cases you will then be invited for a talk at the consulate.
+This part of the eTA Canada form is meant to make an assessment regarding the desirability of allowing the travellers entry into Canada with regards to safety and law enforcement.
+Only if all of the four questions below can be answered with "No", is it possible to apply for an eTA and travel into Canada without a visa.
+Do you need to answer one or several questions with "Yes"?
+Then you might still be able to travel to Canada by submitting a visa application at the Canadian embassy.
+In most cases you will then be invited for a talk at the embassy.
 There, an assessment will be made of the potential risk you might pose, after which it is decided whether you are still allowed to travel into Canada.

 Background questions in the eTA Canada form

 Where can I find the form?

 The eTA form for travelling to Canada can be found on this website.
 Filling it in only takes about five minutes and costs £19.95 per person.
 The eTA is granted on average within 18 minutes after the filled-in form has been approved.Open the application form for the eTA Canada